i2b2plugins/i2b2totalnum/README.md

 # i2b2totalnum
 Current development projects around patient counting scripts for i2b2.

 totalnum_usp has the scripts released with i2b2 1.7.13, plus an additional faster version conceived by Darren Henderson at UKY.
 This faster version is presently only available for MSSQL.

-These replace the `pat_count_dimensions` and `run_all_counts` stored procedures with a much faster version, courtesy of Darren Henderson at UKY.
+These replace the `pat_count_dimensions` and `run_all_counts` stored procedures.

-This does not yet count the patient and visit dimensions.

 ## 1.7.13 version [documentation here](https://community.i2b2.org/wiki/display/RM/1.7.13+Release+Notes#id-1.7.13ReleaseNotes-TotalnumScriptsSetup)
 ## 1.8 (Fast MSSQL) version
 1. Load the stored procedures:
-  * ` totalnum_usp/sqlserver/totalnum_fast.sql`
+  *  `totalnum_usp/sqlserver/totalnum_fast.sql`
   *  ` totalnum_usp/sqlserver/totalnum_fast_prep.sql `
   *  ` totalnum_usp/sqlserver/totalnum_fast_output.sql `
   *  ` totalnum_usp/sqlserver/make_report.sql `
   *  ` totalnum_usp/sqlserver/helper_normalrand.sql `
   *  ` totalnum_usp/sqlserver/helper_endtime.sql  `

 2. The first time you run this and when your local ontology changes, you must run the preperatory procedure.
-This:creates a view of distinct concept codes and patient nums (OBSFACT\_PAIRS), a unified ontology table (TNUM\_ONTOLOGY) and a transitive closure table (CONCEPT\_CLOSURE).
+This creates a view of distinct concept codes and patient nums (OBSFACT\_PAIRS), a unified ontology table (TNUM\_ONTOLOGY) and a transitive closure table (CONCEPT\_CLOSURE).
 It could take an hour to run.

      * `exec FastTotalnumPrep or exec FastTotalnumPrep 'dbo' `
      * Optionally you can specify the schemaname, as above.